rust-cydonia/project-cydonia/rfcs/query-system.md

 To allow mutation or ownership of data acquired from a query, the `Steal<T>` type must be used which wraps the returned data of the query.
 The `Steal` type represents immutable, borrowed data, until it's stolen in which it can never be read from again.
-Queries return pure, "immutable" data and as such simply returning a `Mutex` or any other ADT with interior mutability is disallowed.
-The `Steal` type solves this by disallowing mutation until it can no longer be observed.
+Queries return pure, immutable data and as such simply returning a `Mutex` or any other ADT with interior mutability is disallowed.
+The `Steal` type solves this by disallowing mutation until it can no longer be observed as any further read will panic.
 When stealing data using the `steal` method, there are two things you must be sure of:

 - You require ownership of the data
 - The query will never be read from again

-As such, if you only need to read it, you should always call `borrow` instead of `steal`.
+As such, if you only need to read it, you should always call `borrow` instead of `steal` so others can access it too.
 There is no way to get a mutable reference to `T` in a `Steal<T>` to prevent premature mutation.

-It's immediate Undefined Behavior to mutate the wrapped data before calling `steal` because `T` must implement `Freeze`.
-Informally, there is no way to have interior mutability within a `Steal<T>` and transmuting the `&T` acquired from `borrow` is Undefined Behavior.
+It's immediate Undefined Behavior to mutate the wrapped data before calling `steal` because `T` must implement `Cacheable`.
+There is no way to (safely) have interior mutability with a type implementing `Cacheable` (as this would be a violation of the `unsafe impl Cacheable` contract) and transmuting the `&T` acquired from `borrow` is Undefined Behavior.
 No, you can't do it, no, you're not special.

 ## Reference-level Explanation